cda-gti-upm/VideoSpectrogram/Readme.md

 - pip install psutil==5.9.8

 Additionally, [ffmpeg](https://www.ffmpeg.org/download.html) should be installed for generating videos and audios of spectrograms using sonify.
-Follow the instructions from this [link](https://phoenixnap.com/kb/ffmpeg-windows) to add ffmgeg to the system path.
+Follow the instructions from this [link](https://phoenixnap.com/kb/ffmpeg-windows) to add  puffmgeg to the system path.

 # Processing
 From command line, execute: